Testing for Nonlinear Cointegration under Heteroskedasticity: Empirical Applications

-The three cointegration tests reveal mixed results.
-The first observation is that all three lead to acceptance of the null in the majority of the cases.
-We recall that the subresidual-based test is both in general undersized and second not robust to variance breaks, making it unreliable.
-Of course, bootstrap tests are dependent on simulation.
-Moreover, the $p$-values are all close to the nominal size, so that decisions may hinge on simulation variability.
+The two nonlinear cointegration tests reveal mixed results.
+The first observation is that both lead to acceptance of the null in the majority of the cases.
+Of course, bootstrap tests are dependent on simulation and the $p$-values are all close to the nominal size, so that decisions may hinge on simulation variability.
 To reduce the effects of randomness we increased the number of bootstrap runs to 2,000.
-The bootstrap tests come to different test results in the case of Canada, Germany, Japan and Switzerland.
-Both tests reject only for Australia, New Zealand, Portugal and the United States.
+The bootstrap tests yield conflicting test results in the case of Canada, Germany, Japan and Switzerland.
+Both tests reject for Australia, New Zealand, Portugal and the United States.
 In the other cases both tests accept the null, providing some support for the EKC hypothesis. \cite{Wagner2015} rejected the null for the majority of countries using fully modified OLS for cointegrating polynomial regressions.
-However, tests which are not robust to variance breaks can lead to over-rejections.\footnote{The results are, in any case, not directly comparable since the Maddison database had a major update since then and also, since polynomials are sensitive to even small changes in the scala.}
+However, tests which are not robust to variance breaks can lead to size distortions.\footnote{The results are, in any case, not directly comparable since the Maddison database had a major update since then and also, since polynomials are sensitive to even small changes in the data.}